hyosung11/Launch-School/Courses/journal.md

    * Playing ping pong with Louis and reffing this afternoon.

 09:53 Working through Variable Shadowing.
 I think it's dumb because it's not something you want to do in a program.

+10:26 Getting into the weeds of Elaine's notes.
+I don't think I need to know this stuff that well for the written assessment.